By Rob Hankin – CTO – MD Data & Analytics In today’s competitive landscape, organisations are constantly seeking ways toRead article

-Managing A Remote or Home Working Team?
+Managing A Remote Or Home Working Team?
 Advice From Our Managers

-While Perfect Image already offered working from home as an option, having our whole team permanently working remotely has been a challenge and from it we have all learned new ways of communicating, collaborating and working as a team.
+While Cybit already offered working from home as an option, having our whole team permanently working remotely has been a challenge and from it we have all learned new ways of communicating, collaborating and working as a team.
 Our managers have had to change how they oversee and support their teams.
 Learn practical advice and inspiring tips from a select few about what they have learned and how you can manage your teams better during this time.

 - Andrew Smith, Director of Sales & Marketing